 Finding the right diet for your dog’s specific needs can be tricky.
 Therapeutic or restriction diets are commonly recommended or prescribed for Dalmatians, especially those with a known history of stone formation or other urinary issues.
 These may involve prescribed veterinary diets, approved homemade diets, combination diets, or ingredient avoidance.
 Presecription medications may also be recommended, including drugs to dissolve stones and/or adjust urinary pH to reduce the risk of stone formations.
 Expert opinions often conflict.
 Consider advice carefully, get informed, and seek multiple opinions if/as needed until you’re comfortable with the approach for you and your dog.
 Of important note, low purine does not mean low protein.
 See above regarding how useful it is to have a purine table or two for reference.

-While the moderation or restriction of purines is usually the focal issue, including dog-safe foods that help with the movement of uric acid may also be part of a supporting dietary plan.
-On the flip side, it can also help to moderate foods that can impair the movement of uric acid, such as limiting excess fat in the diet.
+A purine-conscious diet can include other supporting elements beyond just looking at purine content.
+Including dog-safe foods that help with the movement of uric acid may also be part of a supporting dietary plan, and on the flip side, it may also help to moderate foods that can impair the movement of uric acid, like limiting excess fat in the diet.
 Foods that help with the management of a healthy urinary pH can also be beneficial, since pH affects the ability of urine to carry dissolved urates.
 Including dog-friendly alkalizing foods can help balance the typically more acidic high-protein primary dog diet.
 In addition to healthy pH, we want a healthy dilution.
 Including naturally moist foods and treats, adding extra liquids at mealtime, and encouraging drinking (and peeing) can help to keep the system flowing.
-Frequency and timing of feedings vs. the dog’s usual sleep times and exercise routines also considerations.
+Frequency and timing of feedings vs. the dog’s usual sleep times and exercise routines are also considerations.
 The longer urine sits in the bladder, the more opportunity it has to concentrate or form stones.
 See lifestyle factors below.

 Dalmatian Food Allergies and Sensitivities